 You sometimes see slow action rods described as ‘soft’ action.
-Soft action rods are not usually found in fly-rods.
+True Soft action rods are not usually found in fly-rods.
 Soft action rods are usually made in two distinct tapers, the bottom 2/3 of the rod pretty much standard, but the top section made soft to allow fighting fish to be easier.
 Soft action rods are most often found in saltwater fishing.

 Now, I am going to make some very wide, maybe wild, generalisations here, and am aiming these comments at beginning fly fishers.

 A fast action rod can be good for short casts, say up to 10m (30').
 They are perhaps best in line weights up to 6 weight.

 A medium action rod can be good for line weights through to 7 or 8 weight, where more distance is required, or for casting heavy flies and nymphs.

 A slow action rod can be useful through all line weights.
 At line weights below 6 weight a slow action rod will provide more control over the fly presentation.
 From 7 weight upward, slow action rods can be used to make very long casts, if your timing is good.

 Rod selection should be governed by being very realistic about what sort of fishing you will be doing most of the time.
 For instance you might be doing a lot of fishing with dry flies and lightly weighted nymphs most of the year - but you go on an annual trip to fish the Taupo area during the winter runs for a week.

 It would be foolish in this situation to by a 7 or 8 weight rod, to cover that one week, and be over-gunned the rest of the time.
 Bigger rods for that one week can be hired.

 For much more on rod actions, what they mean, and what to buy [see this].